zranger1/sensor-multicaster/README.md

 router as an AP in these cases -- it's faster, more reliable, more expandable and more secure.

 #### Donation
 If this project saves you time and effort, please consider a small donation to help support further development.
-Every donut, cup of coffee helps!  :-)
+Every donut, and cup of coffee helps me make more cool software!  :-)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=YM9DKUT5V34G8)